ruatwork/ru-work/version1/README.txt

 	3. Make the script executable

 		chmod +x scan.sh

+	4. Edit checklist.txt with all the MAC addresses you wish to track

-	4. Edit your cron-file to run the script and the program
+	5. Edit your cron-file to run the script and the program

 		sudo crontab -e